Inspired in the North Cascades: Completing the Inspiration Traverse

 But between us and the trailhead was another ten miles, and the first two mile stretch came with about 4,000’ of descent.
 I wanted nothing more than to not have to worry about every single step I took, but this section had some more harrowing moments—scrambles, down climbs, and veggie belays as we descended precipitously toward the valley floor.

 Finally, we made it to the last obstacle of the trip: crossing Thunder Creek.
-Previously there was a bridge spanning the creek, but that had since fallen into the river during a raging swell so we were left to pace the shore of the creek looking for the easiest spot.
+Previously there was a bridge spanning the creek, but that had long since fallen into the river during a raging swell so we were left to pace the shore of the creek looking for the easiest spot to cross.
 In a way it was a fitting bookend to the trip, since a swollen creek was also our first obstacle of the trip.

 It didn’t take long to find a wide, but relatively calm, bend in the river.
 We plunged forward into the icy water.
 I immediately lost feeling in my legs as the water rushed up to my waist and threatened to knock me off my feet.
 Using my poles and all the strength I could muster I inched forward one step at a time, gritting my teeth against the cold.
 The crossing probably didn’t take more than a couple minutes but by the time I made it across I collapsed.
 We took a quick break to recover before making our way into the forest and onto the Thunder Creek Trail.
 For the first time during the entire traverse we hiked on a maintained trail, and what a difference it made!